Cloud-SPAN/experimental_design00-overview/index.md

 - Understand why statistical design is important
 - How to incorporate good statistical design into your experiments
 - Good practises in design
-- You will have the confidance to incorporate lessons learnt into your own work
+- You will have the confidence to incorporate lessons learnt into your own work

 # Course Overview